l7mp/stunner/README.md

 ### Check your config

 The current STUNner dataplane configuration is always made available in a convenient ConfigMap called `stunnerd-config` (you can choose the name in the GatewayConfig).
-There is one rule: the ConfigMap always lives in the same namespace as the GatewayConfig that belongs to the corresponding gateway-class hierarchy.
-Actually, the STUNner dataplane pods themselves will use the very same ConfigMap to reconcile their internal state so you can consider its content to be the ground truth.
+The STUNner dataplane pods themselves will use the very same ConfigMap to reconcile their internal state, so you can consider its content to be the ground truth.

 STUNner comes with a small utility to dump the running configuration in human readable format (you must have [`jq`](https://stedolan.github.io/jq) installed in your PATH to be able to use it).
 Chdir into the main STUNner directory and issue.

 ```console
 cmd/stunnerctl/stunnerctl running-config stunner/stunnerd-config